FrancoMelandri/lib-tiny-fp/docs/types.md

 # Types

-to let the code be more readable we introduce a bunch of custom types definition act as aliases for more convolute type we use.
+We've introduced a bunch of custom types to let the code be more readable.

+Any definition act as aliases for more convolute type we use.

 **Predicate**